 A proper warm-up is crucial for your players before getting into actual drills.
 This activity will get their bodies ready for the rigors of subsequent practices.
 From a stationary position, let the players wrap the ball around their waist and then make another wrap around their ankles.
 Let them repeat this for around 30 seconds or 1 minute and then switch direction.
-If they were starting from right to left, they should start from left to right.

-This activity involves pound dribbling the ball with the head and chest up while standing square up to an imaginary defender.
+This activity involves pound dribbling the ball with the head and chest up while standing straight up to an imaginary defender.
 Importantly, advise your players to use their entire body (arm, shoulder, and core muscles) to generate enough force for the dribbles so that the ball bounces back to their hands quickly.
-These quick and hard bounces are necessary to maintain possession of the ball and to make it harder for the opponent to grab it.
+These quick and hard bounces are necessary to maintain possession of the ball and make it harder for the opponent to grab it.

 The players should vary the exercise by dribbling to ankle height, waist height, and shoulder height.
 Also, they should switch from right hand to left hand for a balanced workout.

 The crossover is among the best basketball drills for better handles.
-This is a tactical maneuver used to maintain optimum ball control under heavy pressure when strategizing how to go past encroaching defense players.
+This tactical maneuver is used to maintain optimum ball control under heavy pressure when strategizing how to go past encroaching defense players.
 When done correctly, you’ll find it very effective in improving your player’s speed, fingertip control, and accuracy.

 To perform a crossover, ask the player to stay low and dribble the ball from the right to the left and vice versa.
 Advice the player to keep the crossovers low in a v-like motion.
-This will help in keeping the ball away from the opponent’s hand, which is likely to be playing defense in their midsection.
+This will help keep the ball away from the opponent’s hand, which is likely to be playing defense in their midsection.

 A crossover is meant to make the player deceptive to the defender.
 So, have the player skip back and forth as they dribble.
 After mastering these basic moves, they can start doing crossovers through their legs as they skip around.